Competitive debate in the United States: Debate as an intramural activity

 Around the time of the forensic disputation's decline, university literary societies began gaining prominence.
 Institutions would often have multiple student-led societies, each of which would compete with the other academically.
 Students preferred debating within the societies instead of classrooms as it gave them more control over topic selection and the structure of the round.
+The first of these societies to admit women was the Oberlin Young Ladies Association, which was founded at Oberlin College in 1835.
+Meetings of the association typically involved the discussion of a controversial question followed by a debate between two members on the question.
+Literary societies saw substantial decline during the American Civil War, with the few remaining becoming full-fledged debating societies, teams, and clubs.
 By the 1890s, literary societies had created standardized structures for debate rounds consisting of prepared cases and extemporaneous rebuttals in a close approximation of modern-day practices.
-Such societies saw substantial decline during the American Civil War, with the few remaining becoming full-fledged debating societies, teams, and clubs.

-Development of intercollegiate debate: 1892–1925
+Development of intercollegiate debate

 In 1873, a group of public speaking enthusiasts at Knox College organized the first intercollegiate public speaking organization, known as the Interstate Oratorical Association, which held a yearly competition.
 The group quickly grew to include chapters in fourteen states and was followed by several other leagues in other regions of the country.
-The first, informal, intercollegiate debate was held between Harvard and Yale in 1892 and was followed by similar contests on the West Coast and in the Midwest.
+While many sources cite the first intercollegiate debate as occurring between Harvard and Yale in 1892, the first recorded intercollegiate debate at the University of Oregon took place in 1891, when Oregon debated Willamette University on labor issues, marking the program’s entry into the regional intercollegiate stage.

-From 1906 to 1911, a flurry of intercollegiate debate activity led to the establishment of four different honor societies, or leagues, for debate.
+From 1904 to 1911, a flurry of intercollegiate debate activity led to the establishment of four different honor societies, or leagues, for debate.
 Those organizations were Delta Sigma Rho, Tau Kappa Alpha, Phi Alpha Tau, and Pi Kappa Delta.
 Delta Sigma Rho was founded by a conglomerate of state universities in Chicago in 1906 and quickly became known as the honor society for large universities and Ivy League institutions.
 Columbia, Harvard, Princeton, and Yale were all members.Tau Kappa Alpha, founded in 1908 by a committee of students from various Indiana institutions, established a system where each state could only have one chapter.
 Because of this, it became highly selective with its membership.
-Phi Alpha Tau, which was founded sometime between 1908 and 1911, allowed debaters and non-debaters alike to join, provided they could show an interest in rhetoric.
-Delta Sigma Rho and Tau Kappa Alpha would eventually merge in 1963, while Phi Alpha Tau is now a fraternity at Emerson College.
+Phi Alpha Tau, founded in 1904 at Emerson College, allowed debaters and non-debaters alike to join, provided they could show an interest in rhetoric.
+Delta Sigma Rho and Tau Kappa Alpha would eventually merge in 1963, while Phi Alpha Tau is now a communicative arts fraternity at Emerson College.